 - Presentations.
-Representatives of the water conservation group prepared a PowerPoint presentation focusing on water conservation for community groups.
-Presentations were made to local chapters of the Daughters of the American Revolution and Soroptimist International.
-The conservation group will continue to offer presentations to organizations expressing interest. - Conservation materials.
-In an effort to comply with the State's emergency water conservation reduction requirement (4 percent reduction required), the District coordinated with the conservation group and printed a variety of materials for distribution and use throughout the community, including door hangers, handouts, and post cards.
-The District will continue to evaluate the effectiveness of these activities. - Notifications to retail customers.
-The District has continued to notify its approximately 200 retail customers regarding the State's emergency water conservation regulations and requirements.
-New notices were mailed to our retail customers each time there was an update to our water conservation regulations. - Promoting state programs.
+PowerPoint presentations focusing on the District's water supply was provided to community groups.
+Presentations were made to local chapters of Rotary, Kiwanis and and Soroptimist International - Promoting state programs.
 The District recognizes that California's "Save our Water" program is a valuable free resource for conservation information and materials.
 The District actively promotes the program by providing links to saveourwater.com and saveourwaterrebates.com on the District's website (www.hbmwd.com) and printed materials.
 The District primarily used graphics from the Save Our Water Toolkit for public education and outreach events.
 The District and conservation group will continue to use this valuable resource in the future.